vantage-sh/docs.vantage.sh/docs/tagging.md

 ###### Step 2: Add Tag Values and Filters

-Create a Virtual Tag configuration for Team A, for for Output Cost Filters, select Teams Flexible Match to the string Team A.
+Create a virtual tag configuration for Team A. For the **Output Cost Filters**, use the `Teams` flexible match to the string `Team A`.

 <div style={{display:"flex", justifyContent:"center"}}>
     <img alt="A sample Tag Value field for a value of AWS Team tag flexible matches Team A" width="80%" src="/img/virtual-tag-flexible-match.png" />
 </div>

 This will automatically match all variants of Team A, such as `teamA`, `team_a`, `team-a`, and `Team A` .

 #### Cost-Based Allocation Example {#cost-based-allocation-example}